osrf/gazebo_tutorials/clone_simulation/tutorial.md

 * Insert a simple sphere into the scene by using the upper toolbar.

-* Clone your current simulation by clicking on **File->Clone world**.
+* Clone your current simulation by clicking on **File-> Clone world**.

-You should see a dialog window similar to the window bellow.
+You should see a dialog window similar to the window below.

 [[file:files/gazebo_clone_sim.png|640px]]